Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Study of the structure of angiosperms *.

-Recognition of the most common plants in their area, determination of their systematic position *.
+Recognizing the most common plants in your area, determining their systematic position *.

 Topic 4.1.
-General characteristics of animals (1 h)
+General characteristics of animals (1 hour)

-The animal organism as an integral system.
-Cells, tissues, organs and organ systems of animals.
-Regulation of the vital activity of animals; nervous and endocrine regulation.
-Features of the life of animals, distinguishing them from representatives of other kingdoms of living nature.
-Animal taxonomy; taxonomic categories; unicellular and multicellular (invertebrates and chordates) animals.
-The relationship of animals in biocenoses; trophic levels and food chains.
+Animal organism as an integral system.
+Animal cells, tissues, organs and organ systems.
+Regulation of animal life; nervous and endocrine regulation.
+Features of the life activity of animals that distinguish them from representatives of other kingdoms of living nature.
+Animal taxonomy; taxonomic categories; unicellular and multicellular (invertebrate and chordate) animals.
+Relationships between animals in biocenoses; trophic levels and food chains.

 Demonstration

-Distribution of animals and plants on the planet: biogeographic areas.
+Distribution of animals and plants on the planet: biogeographical regions.

 General characteristics of protozoa.
-The cell of unicellular animals as a whole organism; features of the organization of protozoa cells, special organelles.
-A variety of protozoa and their role in biocenoses, human life and economic activities.
-Type Sarcopterbugs; variety of forms of sarcodes and flagellates.
+The cell of unicellular animals as an integral organism; features of the organization of protozoan cells, special organelles.
+The diversity of protozoa and their role in biocenoses, human life and economic activity.
+Phylum Sarcoflagellates; variety of forms of sarcode and flagella.
 Features of the organization of representatives.
-Infusoria type.
-The variety of ciliates and their role in biocenoses.
+Type of ciliates.
+The diversity of ciliates and their role in biocenoses.

 Demonstration

-Schemes of the structure of amoeba, euglena green and ciliates shoes, representatives different groups unicellular.
+Schemes of the structure of amoeba, green euglena and slipper ciliates, representatives various groups unicellular.

 General characteristics of multicellular animals; types of symmetry.
-Cells and tissues of animals.
+Animal cells and tissues.

 Demonstration

-Types of symmetry in multicellular animals, variety of sponges.
+Types of symmetry in multicellular animals, diversity of sponges.

 Features of the organization of coelenterates.
 Asexual and sexual reproduction.
 Diversity and distribution of coelenterates; hydroid, scyphoid and coral polyps.
 Role in natural communities.